-Parts I and IV of Chapter 373, F.S., provide for the enforcement of District rules by administrative and civil complaint.
-The District also has the authority to obtain the assistance of county and city officials in the enforcement of the rules in accordance with Sections 373.603 and 373.609, F.S.
-(2012).
-Any person who violates any provisions of Chapter 373 or 403, F.S., the rules adopted thereunder, or orders of the District, is subject to civil fines or criminal penalties as provided in Section 373.430, F.S.
-(2012) and the Governing Board policy on compliance and enforcement.
+Parts I and IV of Chapter 373, FS, provide for the enforcement of District rules by administrative and civil complaint.
+The District also has the authority to obtain the assistance of county and city officials in the enforcement of the rules in accordance with Sections 373.603 and 373.609, F.S., (2012).
+Any person, who violates any provisions of Chapter 373 or 403, FS, the rules adopted thereunder, or orders of the District, is subject to civil fines or criminal penalties as provided in Section 373.430, FS., (2012).